slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'No persons are more frequently wrong, than those who will not admit they are wrong.' -- François de La Rochefoucauld*

 Self awareness is the ability to pause your mind.

-Self awareness reduces the gap between who we are and who we think we are.
+It reduces the gap between who we are and who we think we are.
-Do you know anyone who doesn’t have any blind spots?
-Then why would you be any different?

 > *'The things we see every day are the things we never see at all.' -- G.K.
 Chesterton*